 If your pet requires advanced care, our veterinarians will refer you to a veterinary surgeon near Lincoln and will collaborate with your vet surgeon to ensure that your pet receives the best care possible.

 Pre-surgical assessments.
 We will confirm the procedure details, perform a physical examination of the patient and ensure that blood tests have been completed and reviewed by the veterinarian to determine if your pet is at risk of anesthesia-related complications.

 Dedicated surgical suites.
 Surgeries are carried out in a separate surgical suite.
 To prevent infection and cross-contamination, this room is kept completely sterile.

 Surgical attire.
 When in the surgical suite, our staff wears disposable caps and masks at all times.
 Those involved in the procedure will also be outfitted in sterile gowns and single-use gloves.

 Sterile packs and equipment.
 Before each surgery, we meticulously clean, sterilize and wrap our surgical instruments and equipment.

 Drop-off is between 7:45 am-8:15 am.
 Please do not allow your pet to at anything after 8:00 pm the night before the surgery.
 They may have as much water as they like.

 Generally, surgeries are completed around lunch, and pick-up time is between 3:30 pm and 4:00 pm.
 Our staff will contact you once your pet has recovered and will schedule a pick-up time for you.
 They will also provide you with instructions on any after-surgery care.

 Spaying and neutering are surgical procedures performed at our Lincoln veterinary hospital.
 These common surgeries help to control the animal population and offer a number of health benefits to cats and dogs.
-Book An Appointment What are spaying and neutering?
-Both spaying and...Read more »
+Request Appointment What are spaying and neutering?
+Both spaying and neutering refer to the surgical sterilizatio...Read more »